algobulls/algobulls_help_site/docs/member/wallet.md

 Ensure you keep a track of the usage costs by checking the [Fund Book](https://app.algobulls.com/book/fund).
 You can add money or subscribe to a plan from the Plans and Wallet section.

-AlgoBulls also offers a range of free plans - Try a [Free Plan](https://app.algobulls.com/wallet?defaultCategory=freehttps://app.algobulls.com/wallet?defaultCategory=free) now!
+AlgoBulls also offers a range of free plans: Try a [Free Plan](https://app.algobulls.com/wallet?defaultCategory=freehttps://app.algobulls.com/wallet?defaultCategory=free) now!

 Other services that you can use without any additional charges: